 Who needs to send 1099 NEC Filing?

 All the businesses must send a 1099 NEC Tax Form for paying non-employee compensation if all the five conditions are met:

-- Payments are made with someone who is not working as an employee.
+- Payments made with someone who does not work as an employee.

 - It is made to perform services in the course of business or trade.